 Our Horween is a 'pull-up' leather which comes from the world famous Horween tannery in the USA.
 Pull up leather is coloured using aniline dyes, and sealed with natural oils or waxes instead of paints, pigments or coatings.
 Characteristics of this leather type include the movement of internal greases when footwear is worn or flexed resulting in a rugged aged look, similar to that of the Gaucho finish.
 Due to a high grease content, any marks or scratches can be easily buffed away with Dubbin wax.

-We recommend applying a suede and Nubuck protectant before wearing your footwear for the first time.
+The grain of our suede products is also very fine / tight, which allows for easier maintenance and will stay true to its original colour and properties for longer after use.
+We still however, recommend applying a suede protectant before wearing your footwear for the first time.
 A suede brush can be used to remove dust and restore the nap after each use.
 Suede and Nubuck should be kept away from large amounts of water due to its porous quality.

 Get the latest news, straight to your inbox!